Dwight Howard

-Dwight David Howard II (born December 8, 1985) is an American professional basketball player for the Taoyuan Leopards of the T1 League.
-He is an NBA champion, eight-time All-Star, eight-time All-NBA Team honoree, five-time All-Defensive Team member, and three-time Defensive Player of the Year.
+Dwight David Howard II (born December 8, 1985) is an American former professional basketball player.
+Nicknamed "Superman" for his athletic prowess, he is an NBA champion, eight-time All-Star, eight-time All-NBA Team honoree, five-time All-Defensive Team member, and three-time Defensive Player of the Year.

-Howard, who plays center, spent his high school career at Southwest Atlanta Christian Academy.
+Howard, who played the center position, spent his high school career at Southwest Atlanta Christian Academy.
 He chose to forgo college, entered the 2004 NBA draft, and was selected first overall by the Orlando Magic.
-Howard set numerous franchise and league records with the Magic.
-He led the team to the 2009 NBA Finals.

-In 2012, after eight seasons with Orlando, Howard was traded to the Los Angeles Lakers, with whom he spent three separate one year-stints over the course of his career, winning the NBA championship in 2020.
+Howard set numerous franchise and league records with the Magic and led the team to the 2009 NBA Finals.
+In 2012, after eight seasons with Orlando, Howard was traded to the Los Angeles Lakers, with whom he spent three separate one-year stints and won an NBA championship in 2020.
 He has also played for the Houston Rockets, the Atlanta Hawks, the Charlotte Hornets, the Washington Wizards, and the Philadelphia 76ers.

-After playing with the Lakers in 2021–22, Howard moved overseas and signed with the Taiwanese-based Leopards.
-In his first season with the team, he was named an All-Star.
+After the 2021–22 NBA season, Howard moved overseas and signed with the Taoyuan Leopards of the T1 League.
+In his lone season with the team, he was named a T1 All-Star.

+He was elected twice to the 2025 Basketball Hall of Fame as an individual player and member of the Redeem Team.